 So, before you go any further, why not read our guide below on what residential care entails?
 It will give you a better idea about the type of care we provide here at Briarlea.

 And if, after reading, you’ve realised your needs might be a little different, we’ve also included information on nursing and palliative care.
 We’ve gone on to suggest some great places in the area that provide these services.
 And of course, if you’re still unsure, don’t hesitate to drop us an email.
 Or call us on 01386 293 200.
 We’re always free for a chat.

 Residential care is given to people in a care home environment – like here at Briarlea.

-Typically, residential care is set up like a family home, with individuals enjoying their own private bedrooms with en-suite facilities, a selection of day rooms, large gardens to enjoy the outdoors and plenty of activities to get involved in, if desired.
+Typically, residential care is set up like a family home, with individuals enjoying their own private bedrooms with en-suite facilities, a selection of day rooms, large gardens to enjoy the outdoors and plenty of activities to get involved in as desired.

 Residential care homes come in all shapes and sizes.
-At 27 rooms, Briarlea offers a homely, intimate environment, as opposed to much larger homes where that intimacy may not be found.
+At 27 rooms, Briarlea offers a homely, intimate environment, as opposed to other homes which can be much larger.

 Individuals who decide to move into residential care often do so for the support these homes offer.